Alex-Burgess/ewelists.com/README.md

 However, at the moment they do not accept wildcard tags, so tagging with 'web-1.0.0' doesn't trigger the pipeline.
 If wildcards do become available this could be a useful addition.

+**Cyclic Dependencies**
+To configure the pipeline, there are a number of cyclic dependencies:
+- Pipeline CMK which requires cross account roles to exist, but who's role policy references the CMK.
+(Steps, create key, then cross account role and policy, then policy for CMK)

+Without the cross account role, we can't create the following which depend on it:
+- Services build bucket policies, which permission access to the cross account role
+- Pipeline stages which will use the cross account role.

+There are likely further examples.
+This could be broken into additional stacks/steps e.g. a pipeline setup stack, which in the interests of time have been short-cut.

 **Pipeline Exclusions**